florentpoujol/minicms-osv/tests/readme.md

 Then you should call some of the `assert*` functions.
 See the `tests/asserts.php` file for all assert functions.
 A failed assert stops all the tests and print information in the terminal.

-When running all the tests, the database if completely recreated at the beginning.
+When running all the tests, the database is completely recreated at the beginning.
 Each individual test is run in its own process, so that they do not pollute each other's states, except for the database (which is not recreated for each individual tests).
-You can setup the database connection infos in the `tests/config.json` file
+You can setup the database connection information in the `tests/config.json` file (copy then rename the `tests\config.sample.json` file if it doesn't exist).